zameb/midi/README.md

 # midi
-I'll redo some midi work from some years ago, when Turbo Pascal and MIDI (standard for music digitalization) were a thing.
+I'll redo some of my work from some years ago, when Turbo Pascal and MIDI (standard for a music digitalization standard) were a thing.

 This time I'll code using C# and the Visual Studio ecosystem.